gradle/gradle-build-action/README.md

 ## Support for GitHub Enterprise Server (GHES)

 You can use the `gradle-build-action` on GitHub Enterprise Server, and benefit from the improved integration with Gradle.
 Depending on the version of GHES you are running, certain features may be limited:
-- Build scan links are captured and displayed in the GitHub Actions UI
+- Build Scan links are captured and displayed in the GitHub Actions UI
 - Easily run your build with different versions of Gradle
 - Save/restore of Gradle User Home (requires GHES v3.5+ : GitHub Actions cache was introduced in GHES 3.5)
 - Support for GitHub Actions Job Summary (requires GHES 3.6+ : GitHub Actions Job Summary support was introduced in GHES 3.6).
 In earlier versions of GHES the build-results summary and caching report will be written to the workflow log, as part of the post-action step.